Charlie0215/AWNet-Attentive-Wavelet-Network-for-Image-ISP/README.md

     cd demosaic
     python demosaic.py -data <directory contains your raw images> -save <directory to save your pseudo-demosaicing images>
 ```
+Then, move the resulting folder of demosaicing images under your root dataset directory.
+Please make sure your dataset structure is the same as what we show in the <em>Training/Validation Dataset Strcuture</em> section.
+2. To reproduce our final results from testing board, run ```python validation_final.py```
+3. To reporduce our full resolution result, run ```python validation_final_fullres.py```.

-### Qualitative Results
+## Qualitative Results
 Full resolution:
 <img alt="" src="/images/qualitative.png" style="display: inline-block;" />

 Compare with other state-of-the-arts:
 <div style="text-align: center">
 <img alt="" src="/images/qualitative2.png" style="display: inline-block;" />
 </div>